Ibis DV9 NX 2019 Review

 Are you looking for an aggressive hardtail?
-The Commencal Meta HT AM is a hardtail with the attitude of an enduro bike.
+The Rocky Mountain Growler 50 is a hardtail with the attitude of an enduro bike.
 This bicycle follows the long and low trend and features a slack head tube angle and low bottom bracket.
-As a result, the Commencal is exceptionally confident at speed and on steeper terrain.
-The Ibis is a far better option for substantial amounts of climbing and racking up big miles while the Commencal is a much better descender.
-The Meta HT AM is only available in aluminum with build kits starting at $1,599.
+As a result, the Growler is exceptionally confident at speed and on steeper terrain.
+The Ibis is a far better option for substantial amounts of climbing and racking up big miles while the Commencal is a much more confident descender.
+The Growler 50 is the top of the line model with a price of just $1,899.

 Like the idea of a mile-crushing hardtail.
 The Trek Stache 9.7 is another fast-rolling carbon fiber bike that rolls on 29+ wheels.
 The 29 x 3.0-inch tires give this bike a monster truck attitude.
 While these giant wheels are slow to accelerate, they roll extremely fast and are quite stable at blistering speeds.
 These wheels stay out of bomb holes, and it is difficult to disturb their momentum when they have a head of steam.
 As they say, big wheels keep on rollin'.
 The Stache has a very efficient feel and is well suited for big rides.
 Climbing is excellent, and descending is harsh but relatively solid.
 Sharp corners present a problem for these giant wheels as they can feel quite bulky at slow speeds.
 The Ibis is far more nimble, has crisper handling, and accelerates faster.
 The Stache is faster in a straight line though the two bikes perform similarly on rough terrain.